Limerick GAA notes - latest news from 17 different clubs

 ASSISTANCE: If anyone in the community who is needs assistance please contact Geraldine on 087635058.
 Also, if you would like to volunteer contact Geraldine.

-BORD NA NOG: We visited the two primary schools in the parish and donated some hurleys, sliotars and footballs.
-The club would like to thank both Principles Carmel Heelan and Brendan Moloney for their continued support and promotion of Gaelic games in both schools.
-Unfortunately due to the current restrictions and in the interest of safety to the local community the Bord Na Nog have decided to suspend all activities within the club for the next six weeks with immediate effect.
-We would like to thank all players, parents and supporters for all their cooperation and help over the last few months.
-Finally, we hope everyone will stay safe and enjoy the enforced break and keep practicing at home.

-CLUB LIMERICK DRAW: This month’s star prize is an overnight stay in Lough Rynn Castle.
+CLUB LIMERICK DRAW: This month’s star prize is an overnight stay in the Woodlands Hotel Adare.
 As well as the monthly cash prizes from €10,000 to €100.
 To join contact our club draw coordinator Pat Foley 0868593838 or any committee member if you have any queries.
 Your support is much appreciated.
 Best of luck to all our members in this month’s draw.

 STAY LOCAL: Remember to shop local and support local business.
 Respect social distance and stay at home as much as you can.